Agnipath: Protesters set empty bogey on fire in UP's Ballia, several trains cancelled as precautionary measure | Business

 - India

-Raising slogans 'Bharat Mata ki Jai' and 'Agnipath Vapas Lo', youths protesting against the Centre's new scheme to recruit soldiers on Friday set a bogey of an empty train on fire and vandalized a few other trains here, prompting the police to lathicharge them.
+Raising slogans 'Bharat Mata ki Jai' and 'Agnipath Vapas Lo', youths protesting against the Centre's new scheme to recruit soldiers on Friday set a bogey of an empty train on fire and vandalised some other trains here, prompting the police to lathicharge them.

 The protests also compelled the Railways to cancel several trains and postpone some as a precautionary measure.

-Officials said the protesters also erected barriers on the Agra-Lucknow Expressway to stop buses and pelted stones at them while the traffic also briefly came to a standstill on the Yamuna Expressway.
+Officials said the protesters also erected barriers on the Agra-Lucknow Expressway to stop buses and pelted stones at them while the traffic also briefly came to a standstill on the Yamuna Expressway near Noida.

+Protests also erupted in Varanasi, Firozabad and Amethi, causing damage to government buses among others.

 Police sources said that the protesters gathered at the Veer Lorik Stadium here and then marched to the Ballia railway station.

-A video of the youths raising slogans and vandalizing the Ballia-Varanasi Memu and Ballia-Shahganj trains has gone viral.
+A video of the youths raising slogans and vandalising the Ballia-Varanasi Memu and Ballia-Shahganj trains has gone viral.

 They also allegedly pelted stones near the railway godown and targeted private shops at the railway station platform.
 Buses outside were targeted too, sources said.

-District Magistrate Saumya Agarwal said, ''Considering the possibility of youths protesting, police were deployed from the morning itself.
+District Magistrate Saumya Agarwal said, ''Considering the possibility of youths protesting, police was deployed from the morning itself.
 Some unruly youths came and tried to pelt stones, but the administration did not allow them to succeed.
-One portion of Ballia railway station was vandalized.
+One portion of Ballia railway station was vandalised.
 Action is being taken against the unruly elements.''
-Superintendent of Police Raj Karan Nayyar said that the youths are being persuaded to call off the protest and sent it back.
+Superintendent of Police Raj Karan Nayyar said that the youths are being persuaded to call off the protest and sent back.

 ''The incident has been videographed.
 So far, no arrests have been made,'' he said.